Probiotics and Prebiotics for Cats

 Here’s some background info to help answer these questions:

 The history of prebiotics and probiotics goes back centuries, but their effects were first documented in the early 1900s at the Pasteur Institute in Paris.
 Despite that, these therapeutic food additives comprise a relatively new field of study for veterinary nutritionists.

 That’s partly because we have yet to understand the full impact of the microorganisms that live symbiotically within us.
 We know they help maintain the intestinal immune system, influence the proliferation of intestinal cells, and keep our body from expending too much energy in the extraction of nutrients from our foodstuffs.
 We’ve also recently learned that these bacterial populations have the potential to help or harm our health by aiding in many of the chemical reactions that take place in our intestines.

-Which is what got veterinary medicine to thinking that we might be able to influence these bacteria by offering these simple oral additives, and by so doing improve our cats’ overall health.
+Which is what got veterinary medicine thinking that we might be able to influence good bacteria by offering these simple oral additives, improving our cats’ overall health in the process.